 This family-focused paved pathway offers a safe, non-motorized setting in which to travel, exercise, relax, and enjoy the beautiful outdoors.
 Along the trail, you can enjoy all of the beautiful scenery our part of Alabama has to offer, including wetlands, forests, farmlands, and mountains!
-The Chief Ladiga Trail offers so much to do for so many, and stands as the longest paved trail in the United States; stretching over 100 miles from Anniston, AL to Atlanta, GA!
+The Chief Ladiga Trail offers so much to do for so many, and it along with the Georgia Silver Comet Trail stands as the second longest paved trail in the United States; stretching over 100 miles from Anniston, AL to Atlanta, GA!

 The Ladiga Trail came into being in 1990 with the approval of a grant from the Alabama Department of Transportation (ALDOT).
 The Calhoun County Commission and the City of Piedmont received and Intermodal Surface Transportation Efficiency Act (ISTEA) enhancement grant, to be exact, and the funding of the first 8.9 miles officially began.

 In 1994, the cities of Jackson and Piedmont – along with the Cleburne County Commission - were awarded further ISTEA grants to continue their projects.
 In 1997, Jackson and Anniston were awarded National Recreational Trails Fund (NRTF) grants to build their connecting trail ways and add to the majesty of the Chief Ladiga.